ahmedessam235/myToDoList/README.md

 2 - update and delete and your changes will not be lost

-the techlogies used are : HTML,CSS,JS,Express,Node,EJS and MongoDB this was done reelvenat to angela Yu's course on udemy the compelete bootcamp for web developer.
+the techlogies used are : HTML,CSS,JS,Express,Node,EJS and MongoDB the application is running on heroku and databases are hosted on mongoAtlas. this was done reelvenat to angela Yu's course on udemy the compelete bootcamp for web developer.